INSIGNEO/microFE/README.md

 [mesher]
 threshold = <bone tissue threshold in uCT images, e.g., 18500>
 resolution = <voxel size in uCT images in micron, e.g., 19.96>
-perc_displacement = <percentage displacemente along z-axis for uppermost nodes; can be positive or negative>

 [fem]
 boundary_condition = <`displacement` or `load`>